Official site/v1.10.11

 RenderingGhostty-grade terminal engine with a native macOS shell surface.

-Surface modelWorkspace-first layout with files, browser tasks, and remote state in-view.
+Surface modelWorkspace-first layout with files, source control, browser tasks, and remote state in-view.

 AutomationSupervisor, browser control, CLI compatibility, and task-ready context compression.